yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-writing-existing-class-to-space.markdown

 - The DLL `UserMessageSerializer.dll` is created and placed in `<GigaSpaces Root>\lib\platform\native\`.
 {% endinfo %}

-1. Run the example.
+Step 9.
+Run the example.
 The output should be as follows:

 ![cpp_exisitng_expectedOutput.png](/attachment_files/cpp_exisitng_expectedOutput.png)